 A Bible that contains cross-references will have small indicators at certain points in the sentences of the main text.
 This indicator will be located in the margin or footnote section with a corresponding Bible passage.
 This is one method that allows for a fairly quick reference to where the identical or related passage is found.
 It is useful to read the words surrounding each cross-reference to get some background and context.

+Read the first verse of Matthew 1.
 “The book of the genealogy of Jesus Christ, the Son of David, the Son of Abraham.”

 The importance of this verse cannot be over-stated because it is the introduction to Jesus Christ.
 He is not initially introduced to the reader as the son of God, he is introduced through an Old Testament genealogy in which two characters are prominent: David and Abraham.
 Who are these people and why are they important in the life of Jesus?
 Cross-referencing can help to answer these questions.